 The refugee camp on the island of Lesbos, Greece, went up in flames, leaving many of the 13,000 refugees and migrants from Africa, the Middle East and Afghanistan homeless – a problem exacerbated by the increasing number of patients testing positive for COVID-19.

-The World Health Organization reached out to top doctors from around the world for assistance, including Prof. Elhanan Bar-On, director of the Israel Center for Disaster Medicine at Sheba Medical Center.
+The World Health Organization reached out to top doctors from around the world for assistance, including Prof. Elhanan Bar-On, director of Sheba’s Humanitarian & Disaster Response Center (HDRC).
 He arrived in Lesbos, the third largest Greek island, just before Rosh Hashanah.

 All housing and medical facilities were totally destroyed by the fire.
 The Greek government is currently working with UN agencies, and a new large tent has been constructed.